syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}

-###Binding Style
+###Data Binding

 In order to achieve Properties of ViewModel are bind to View, we have provided the Default Style for View in “BindingStyle.xaml”.
-For more information, refer to [Binding Style](/wpf/sfdiagram/Binding-Style).
+For more information, refer to [Data Binding](/wpf/sfdiagram/Data-Binding).

 ###Visualize Employees